Burnsedia/dracula/README.md

 ## 🚀 TL;DR

-1.  **A Privacy focused blood sugar tracking app**
+1.  ## **A Privacy focused blood sugar tracking app**

     Track your blood sugar offline.
 Data is store in a SQLite database, and can be exported as plain text.
 No vendor lock in and no DRM

-2.  **Simple to use**
+2.  ## **Simple to use**

-   Basic Material Design with simple and intinitive layout
+    Material Design with simple and intinitive layout, using the Dracula Color theme, with more themes to come.

-3.  **Customize what data you track**
+3.  ## **Customize what data you track**

     Track BloodSugar, Carbs, Exercies, you name, you can track it.
+Add new Catigories and tack that.

+4.  ## **Export** your data

+    Export your data to a CVS file

+5.  ## Mobile and Desktop Support

+    Using Flutter to target All Mobile and Desktop Platforms,

+6. ## Sync Your Data

+    If your don't controle it, you don't own it.
+Sync your data between Moble and Deskop using your favorit cloud storgage or Our End to End Encyred Cloud Service.